PapenfussLab/HaveYouSwappedYourSamples/README.md

 ------------
 INSTALLATION
 ------------
-The main script only depends on the right kind of data and bash.
+The main script (concordance_script.sh) only depends on the right kind of data and bash.
 The optional plotting routine depends on ggplot2 being installed within R.

 ----